Model of models -- Part 1: Operational modeling

 To achieve operationability, a minimal set of primitive operations is proposed, to function as basic operations, which can be the building blocks for more complex and composite operations/actions.
 Operations such as logical relations (AND, OR, NOT, "for all" universal quantifier, "there is" existential quantifier, (in)equalities, exists, count), flow operations\footnote{Note that loop operators and if operators can be formalized as classes, with general methods and properties.
 See for example at the bottom of the website: \url{https://www.w3schools.com/python/python_iterators.asp}, where an iterative class with \_\_iter\_\_() and \_\_next\_\_() methods is defined.} like loop operations (while, for) and if-else conditionals, mathematical operations (+,-,*,/,min,max,norm,log), and other relations.

 Note, that loop operations are temporal ones, which should enable both using the past (current/past variable calculations) and the future (current/future variable calculations) for planning/simulating goals.
 For example, future calculations performed by halting the perception from senses, or ignoring it, and continuing in an imaginative state of mind.
 Although it exhibits the problem of also predicting future sensory input to this artificial reasoning process.
+Neuroscience claim a different mechanism to determine real verse not (imaginative/planned): by the strength of the input signals, i.e. exceeding some threshold \citep{dijkstra2023subjective}, based on the assumption that imagery is generally weaker, or less vivid, than perception.

 Note, that "for all" and "there is" operations are first-order-logic binary quantifiers.
 These operation could become continuous features of classes, defined in some continuum, such as "all", and "there is" is a range includes: "most", "some", "few", "one"; and finally "none".
 Thus traverse it into fuzzy logic.
 Using De-Morgan laws we can deduct that "all" and "there is" complete each other, while "none" is the opposite of "all".